 IMAGING.
 Weight-bearing Knee X-rays are best for screening for OA in the knee joint.
 When taken the X-rays the patient should be standing so reduction of the joint space will become evident under the body weight.
 Often sub-chondral bone sclerosis and formation of osteophytes is present on the X-ray.
 In the presence of a normal weight-bearing X-ray a MRI of the knee can be performed to determine the condition of the soft tissues around the knee.
 In reality, nowadays a lot of patients present to their GP or Specialist with a MRI report.
 The majority of MRI reports in patients of that age group (40’s – 60’s) will read a ‘meniscal tear’.
 There is published research showing that patients have an emotional reaction to the word ‘tear’ and associate it with something that would have to be ‘trimmed’, ‘cut’, ‘removed’ or ‘repaired’.

-The majority of patients when reading the MRI report themselves they have a natural desire to improve the situation and therefore will be looking favorably towards surgery, such as ‘clean-out’ or ‘wash-out’ arthroscopic knee surgery.
-In reality ‘degenerative meniscal tears’ are normal for that age group (I call them ‘wrinkles and grey-hair’), as collagen degeneration happens naturally with aging.
+The majority of patients when reading the MRI report themselves they have a natural desire to improve the situation and therefore will be looking favourably towards surgery, such as ‘clean-out’ or ‘wash-out’ arthroscopic knee surgery.
+In reality ‘degenerative meniscal tears’ are normal for that age group (I call them ‘wrinkles and grey-hair’), as collagen degeneration happens naturally with age.
 The large majority of the ‘degenerative meniscal tears’ do not require surgery and are best treated with non-operative treatment.
 That is why the MRI films should be reviewed by an Orthopaedic Specialist and interpreted in the patient’s clinical context.